Basis-Theory/basistheory-integration-guides/collections/guides/own_your_encryption_keys/index.md

 {:toc}

-## Setup Your Encryption Key
+## Set up Your Encryption Key

-All of Basis Theory's SDKs support key management.
-In order to utilize this feature, you need to setup a Provider Key Factory and register it with the Provider Key Service.
+All Basis Theory SDKs support key management.
+In order to utilize this feature, you need to set up a Provider Key Factory and register it with the Provider Key Service.
 This allows you to register multiple key management solutions and use them interchangeably in your application.

-For this example, we will setup a simple, in-memory RSA key factory and register it with our Provider Key Service.
+For this example, we will set up a simple, in-memory RSA key factory and register it with our Provider Key Service.

 ```csharp
 public class RSAKeyProvider : IProviderKeyFactory